Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-05-12-Minetest-pi4-recipe.md

 published: published
 layout: post
 category: Software
-title: Minetest Pi4 Recipe
+title: Minetest Pi4 Recipe (rpi minetest-server part 2)
 ---

-Continuing from my previous article on my daughter's Minetest birthday party, here's how I built my Raspberry Pi 4 minetest server that powered the party.
+Continuing from my [previous article](/2020/05/05/minetest-birthday/) on my daughter's Minetest birthday party, here's how I built my Raspberry Pi 4 minetest server that powered the party.
 To be clear: this is only my second time this century setting up a linux-based server from scratch, so I'm pretty novice at this.
 I'm handy with a terminal console but only on Windows.
 The intended reader of this article is... well, somebody like me.
 Somebody new to Linux but very comfy with Windows.

 <!--excerpt-->